-The port is capable of forming an LACP trunk.
-This port only responds to the LACPDU packets sent from an LACP active port.
+The port is capable of forming a LACP LAG.
+This port only responds to the LACPDU packets sent from a LACP active port.

 Each active LACP port transmits LACP data units (LACPDUs), while each passive LACP port listens for LACPDUs.
 During LACP negotiation, the admin key is exchanged.
-The LACP trunk group is enabled as long as the information matches at both ends of the link.
-If the admin key value changes for a port at either end of the link, that port's association with the LACP trunk group is lost.
+The LACP LAG is enabled as long as the information matches at both ends of the link.
+If the admin key value changes for a port at either end of the link, that port's association with the LACP LAG is lost.

-If an LACP group member port is connected to a port that is in LACP off mode, the LACP port will not be able to converge.
-The link remains up, but the port is set to discarding state.
+If a LACP LAG member port is connected to a port that is in LACP off mode, the LACP port will not be able to converge and the link goes down.

-When the system is initialized, all ports by default are in LACP off mode and are assigned unique admin keys.
-To make a group of ports aggregatable, you assign them all the same admin key.
+When the system is initialized, all ports are by default in LACP off mode and are assigned unique admin keys.
+To make a group of ports capable of being aggregated, you assign them all the same admin key.
 You must set the port's LACP mode to active to activate LACP negotiation.
-You can set other port's LACP mode to passive, to reduce the amount of LACPDU traffic at the initial trunk-forming stage.
+You can set other port's LACP mode to passive, to reduce the amount of LACPDU traffic at the initial LAG-forming stage.

-Use the following command to check whether the ports are trunked.
+Use the following command to check whether the ports are aggregated.